 What details do I give out to my customers?

-Simply log in, select ‘Balances’ from the left-hand navigation and select currency.
-Then click ‘Fund’ for the currency you wish to receive.
-This will show you the account name, number and SWIFT BIC you can give out to your customers.
+Simply log in, select ‘Balances’ from the left-hand navigation and select/add a currency.
+Then click ‘Add’ for the currency you wish to receive.
+This will show you the account name, IBAN and SWIFT/BIC you can include on your invoices.

-Which currencies can I receive in my account?
+Which currencies can I receive into my account?

 How long will it take for my funds to arrive?